 Setting your very own MAP (Minimum Advertised Price) is a great way of helping increase your company’s profits, but who enforces this?

-With the digital shelf so large, surely there are those who could take advantage of your MAP pricing policy and never get caught.
+With the digital shelf so large, there are those who could take advantage of your MAP pricing policy and never get caught.

 How does MAP pricing get violated?